These frameworks are helpful in evaluating the underlying business. Whether their stock will be a good investment is

 Moreover, franchises can tolerate mismanagement.
 Inept managers may diminish a franchise’s profitability, but they cannot inflict mortal damage.

 In contrast, “a business” earns exceptional profits only if it is the low-cost operator or if the supply of its product or service is tight.
 Tightness in supply usually does not last long.

 With superior management, a company may maintain its status as a low-cost operator for a much longer time, but even then unceasingly faces the possibility of competitive attack.
 And a business, unlike a franchise, can be killed by poor management.

-This framework helps you answer the question: Does this company have a moat and how durable is it?
+This framework helps us answer the question: Does this company have a moat, and how durable is it?